Private rents increased by more than 4 per cent on average across the UK in 2022, according to the Office for National Statistics.

 From a landlords’ perspective, rent controls can be a bad thing.
 They crack down on the idea of renting out a home as an investment, something which has become commonplace as the private rented market has grown in recent years to become the second biggest tenure.

-With the Bank of England raising interest rates to combat inflation, mortgage rates are forecasted to hit 6 per cent next year.
+With the Bank of England raising interest rates to combat inflation, mortgage rates are forecasted to rise.
 That could see landlords being squeezed even further, making rent controls even less likely.

 Where around the world has rent controls?

 Rent controls have been employed in countries around the world, mostly as a method of protecting tenants during the Covid lockdown.